The sun sets behind a bank of forest fire smoke at Dexter Lake near Eugene. (Oregon Scenic Images collection)

 Records and Case Information: 503-986-5555; Oregon Relay 711

-The Supreme Court of Oregon has seven justices elected by nonpartisan, statewide ballot to serve six-year terms.
-Justices elected to the Supreme Court must be United States citizens, members of the Oregon State Bar and residents of Oregon for at least three years.
-The court has its offices and courtroom in the Supreme Court Building, one block east of the State Capitol in Salem.
-The members of the court elect one of their number to serve as chief justice for a six-year term.
+The Oregon Supreme Court has seven justices elected by nonpartisan statewide ballot to serve six-year terms.
+Justices elected to the state Supreme Court must be U.S. citizens, members of the Oregon State Bar, and residents of Oregon for at least three years.
+The court offices and courtroom are in the Supreme Court Building, one block east of the State Capitol.
+The members of the court elect one of their number to serve a six-year term as chief justice.

 Powers and Authority

-The Supreme Court was created, and its role largely defined, by Article VII of the Oregon Constitution, as amended.
+The Supreme Court was created by Article VII of the Oregon Constitution, as amended, which largely defines the court's role.
 It is primarily a court of review in that it reviews, in selected cases, the decisions of the Court of Appeals.
 The Supreme Court usually selects cases with significant legal issues calling for interpretation of laws or legal principles affecting many citizens and institutions of society.
 When the Supreme Court decides not to review a Court of Appeals case, the Court of Appeals’ decision becomes final.
-In addition to its discretionary review function, the Supreme Court hears direct appeals in death penalty, lawyer and judicial discipline, and Oregon Tax Court cases.
-It may accept original jurisdiction in mandamus, quo warranto and habeas corpus proceedings.
-It also reviews ballot measure titles, prison siting disputes, reapportionment of legislative districts and legal questions on Oregon law referred by federal courts.
+In addition to its discretionary review function, the Supreme Court hears direct appeals in death penalty, lawyer and judicial discipline and Oregon Tax Court cases.
+It may accept original jurisdiction in mandamus, quo warranto, and habeas corpus proceedings.
+The court also reviews ballot measure titles, prison siting disputes, reapportionment of legislative districts and legal questions on Oregon law referred by federal courts.

 Administrative Authority